proycon/LaMachine/index.md

  * ``clamservice start clam.config.timbl``
  * ``clamservice start clam.config.colibricore``

+For FLAT in the virtual environment, run the following:
+ * ``start-flat.sh``

-Each webservice will advertise on what port it has been launched and how to access it.
+Each webservice/webapplication will itself advertise on what port it has been launched and how to access it.

-Note that there is no authentication enabled on the webservices, so do not expose them to the world!
+Note that there is no or poor authentication enabled on the webservices, so do not expose them to the outside world!
 </section>

 {::options parse_block_html="true" /}